ShazidMashrafi/Problem-Solving/Online Judges/UVA/Readme.md

 # UVA (Online Judge) Solutions

-This repository contains my solutions of UVA problems.
+This page contains my solutions of UVA problems.
 They are in C++ language.

-#### If this repository helped you out, please consider giving it a :star:

 <div align="center">